mojaloop/hackathon-docs/dev-portal/docs/1-overview/README.md

 ![Lab Overview](./sandbox-overview.png)

-Out of the box, this environment includes the following simulated DFSPs:
+Out of the box, this environment includes the following simulated DFSPs.

-**DFSPs**
+These simulated DFSPs are able to send and recieve funds, and the Testing Toolkits are able to initiate transactions and monitor callbacks.
+### DFSPs
 - `applebank`
 - `bananabank`
 - `carrotmm`